Phamie Gow: Music

 She was officially the number one most played Artist in Caffè Nero for over two years running.

 Another commissioned work by Hector Christie was to compose 'The Death of Tibbie Tamson' to raise awareness of this Scottish Borders' story.

-In July 2022 Phamie's music has been chosen to be performed at The Horse Guard Parade by The Household Division in the show A Military Musical Spectacular to an audience of 10,000 people each show in celebration of Her Majesty the Queen's Platinum Jubilee.
+In July 2022 10 minutes of Phamie's music was chosen to be performed at White Hall, on The Horse Guard Parade in London by The Household Division in the show A Military Musical Spectacular to an audience of thousands of people each show in celebration the late Queen's Platinum Jubilee.

+2023 she released various singles and her 11th album Dancing Hands Remastered which is available digitally.

-Charity Concerts
+Charity concerts

 Phamie was the first World Peace Tartan Ambassador promoting peace in the world from the heart of Scotland.
-She is an ambassador for Nordoff-Robbins music therapy.
+She was an ambassador for Nordoff-Robbins music therapy.
 In 2010 Phamie organised benefit concert 'A Cry Out for Chile', with the money raised going to the Chilean Red Cross and the Victor Jara Society to help victims of the earth quake and tsunami there.
-In 2008 Philip Glass invited her to take part in the 'Tibet House Benefit Concert' at the Carnegie Hall in New York.
-She performed with Band of Horses, Marisa Monte, Ashley MacIsaac, and Ray Davies and alongside Sufjan Stevens.[2].
-She also sang in Mahler's Symphony no 8 in the Carnegie Hall, New York in January 2013.
-In 2015 she won the kindred spirit award for music.
+In 2008 Philip Glass invited her to take part in the 'Tibet House Benefit Concert' at the Carnegie Hall in New York City.
+She performed with then with Band of Horses, Marisa Monte, Ashley MacIsaac, and alongside Ray Davies and Sufjan Stevens.[2].
+She also sang in Mahler's Symphony no 8 in the Carnegie Hall, New York in January 2013 where she was invited to sing soprano alongside the 999 other performers.
+In 2015 she won the kindred spirit award for music beating Celtic super stars such as Moya Brennan and others.
 Phamie also made a guest appearance for a benefit concert for Ukraine at The Voodoo Lounge, Edinburgh, UK.
-Scotland in May 2022.
+Scotland in May 2022 where she premiered her composition 'Peace Song for Ukraine' which was later performed by acclaimed concert pianist Anna Fedorova in The Queens Hall which is a very familiar stage for Phamie herself to perform.